Châteaux de Lastours

 The Châteaux de Lastours (in Occitan Lastors) are four so-called Cathar castles in the French commune of Lastours in the département of l'Aude.
 The four castles are on a rocky spur above the village of Lastours, isolated by the deep valleys of the Orbeil and Grésilhou rivers.
 They were built at an altitude of 300 m along a rock wall just 1300 ft long by 165 ft wide.
 Cabaret, Surdespine and la Tour Régine stand in line, while Quertinheux is built on a separate pinnacle close by.
 The site has been classified monument historique (historic monument) by the French Ministry of Culture since 1905 and archaeological digs are still in progress.
+In July 2026, the Royal Capetian Fortresses of Languedoc (including these castles) were designated by UNESCO as a World Heritage Site.

 These four castles constitute a single entity, even though they are not a single structure.
 The natural layout of the site permitted the economy of a fortress of great height.
 Plans were adapted to the rocks on which they were built.
 The construction of each is different reflecting the range of alterations made to the castles.